 Deploy on AWS using CloudFormation

-Use our CDK script to deploy the entire Hyperswitch application inside your stack
+Use our CDK script to deploy Hyperswitch into your AWS stack

 Steps to Deploy Hyperswitch on AWS